pathofwasd/PathOfWasd/README.md

 - If you're unsure, feel free to scan the file on [VirusTotal](https://www.virustotal.com/) or wait for the open-source release.

+- If you are really skeptical feel free to use dnSpy and reverse engineer the code.
+It's .NET and not obfuscated.
+But I mention below I will open source in due time.

 ---

 ## 📢 Status